Photon1c/CobotProject/README.md

 \
 Vision_AI.pynb *will* be a jupyter notebook that contains a working sample of the Open AI Vision engine.
 (Currently in development.)\
 \
+Tinytroupe_analyzer.py is an exercise in using Microsoft's TinyTroupe to deploy agent brainstorming sessions.
+This is purely for educational purposes only.
+\
 Helium_AI.pynb *will* be a jupyter notebook that contains a working sample of Helium web navigation functions to run in tandem with the Open AI text generator engine.
 (Currently in development.)